ietf-wg-acme/acme/draft-ietf-acme-acme.md

 caching of this resource.

 ## Account Management

+In this section, we describe how an ACME client can create an account on an ACME server, and perform some modifications to the account after it has been created.

 A client creates a new account with the server by sending a POST request to the server's new-account URL.
 The body of the request is a stub account object